The Purpose of a Quarry Permit

-As of 2007 the sale of raw pipestone within the boundaries of Pipestone National Monument is prohibited.
+The sale of raw pipestone (since 2007) and pipes (since 2019) within the boundaries of Pipestone National Monument is prohibited.
 The Monument retains no right as to what a quarrier does with their pipestone once it leaves the Monument.
-Finished pipestone items may still be offered for sale to the Monument's cooperating association, the Pipestone Indian Shrine Association, located in the Monument visitor center.
+Smaller pipestone crafts may still be offered for sale to the Monument's cooperating association, the Pipestone Indian Shrine Association, located in the Monument visitor center.

 All current permits issued to quarry pipestone within Pipestone National Monument contain the following terms and conditions:

 1. The Superintendent shall designate the site where the permittee may, during the term of the permit, quarry pipestone.
 In the absence of the Superintendent, other monument staff will assist with the quarry designation.